squaresLab/genprog-code/docs/publications.md

 complete, community-supported list of papers related to program repair generally, including papers that build upon or compare to GenProg.

-*This page is sorted topically:*
+*This page is sorted topically.*

 ---

-Automated Program Repair:
+Automated Program Repair
 -------------------------

 <a id="tse15"></a>Claire Le Goues, Neal Holtschulte, Edward K. Smith, Yuriy Brun, Premkumar